 This project will conclude the five year long Antikythera

 Etc., and will contribute new works to the project Solastalgia.

 Supported by the Arts Council of Ireland Travel & Training Award.

-A project on the idea of networks, looking at the discovery of the "wood wide web", or how trees communicate with each other,
+A series on the idea of networks, looking at the discovery of the "wood wide web", or how trees communicate with each other,

 and drawing this together with communities of people and digital networks online.
 Influenced directly